yisiox/tp/docs/DeveloperGuide.md

 1. User requests to add a contact.
 2. User specifies details of the contact.
 3. AB adds the contact.
-4. AB shows a success message and new contact details to the user.<br>
+4. AB shows a success message and details of the added contact.<br>
    Use case ends.

 **Extensions**